dylan-apera/AzureDevOps-GET-ServiceConnection/README.md

 # Azure DevOps Administration: Service Connection Management
-This project was established based on one key component, how do we managed the number of Azure DevOps service connections within a tenant.
-This Powershell script is the first step to understanding what we have in place within our Azure DevOps tenant.
+This project was established based on one key component, how do we manage the number of Azure DevOps service connections within a tenant.
+This Powershell script is the first step to understanding what we have in place within our Azure DevOps tenant, and will be a good first step to tidying your AzDO environment and hardening your security posture.

 ## What you need
 1. You will need to install windows terminal or powershell to run this script.